gph82/mdciao/doc/index.rst

       their frequencies and time-trances.

-These commandline tools work with methods contained in the modules
+These command-line tools work with methods contained in the submodules:

  * contacts
+      For the computation residue-residue contacts and their presentation as time-traces or summarized probabilities (=frequencies).
  * fragments
+      For the identification and handling (=joining, splitting, naming) of fragments in the molecular topology.

  * command_line_tools
+      The residue_neighborhoods.py and sites.py are just wrappers around the methods contained in the submodule command_line_tools.

-which are also exposed by sofi_tools after import into interactive IPython terminal sessions and JuPyter notebooks.
+      This way, the user can also use the command-line tools in any interactive session, e.g. a in the IPython terminal and/or the JuPyter notebooks.

-These submodules depend themselves on more specific methods are packaged into the *_utils files
+The lowest level modules are more specicif and are packed into the *_utils files:

    * list_utils.py
    * bond_utils.py